SCIInstitute/ShapeWorks/docs/studio/getting-started-with-studio.md

 ![ShapeWorks Studio Viewer Controls](../img/studio/studio_viewer_controls.png)

 Each button has tooltips with descriptions.
-The controls from left to right are
+The controls from left to right are:

 * Autoview / reset view
+* Cutting plane visibility
+* Landmark visibility
 * Glyph visibility with dropdown for glyph size and detail
 * Isosurface visibility with dropdown for surface opacity (of each domain)
 * View mode (original/groomed/reconstructed)
-* Center (whether to center each object based on center of mass)
+* Align (whether to align each object based on the alignment strategy)
+* Compare mode (e.g. compare original vs groomed)
 * Number of views in lightbox (1,2,4,9,16,25,36,49,64)

 Additionally, when feature volumes or meshes with scalars are loaded, the extended panel will be displayed: